• Skip to primary navigation

 • Steak – The sauce is great on any cut so use your favorite cut of beef, a sirloin, ribeye, NY strip or fillet.

 • Two types of mushrooms – To get a rich mushroom flavor, use dried porcini mushrooms and fresh cremini mushrooms.
 Cremini mushrooms are young portobello mushrooms, called baby bellas and are more flavorful than the more common white button mushrooms.
 Porcini are a wild mushroom with an aromatic woodsy flavor that in my area can only be find dried.
-With dried mushrooms, you have to reconstitute them with water but the rehydrating liquid adds so much flavor to the sauce.
+With dried mushrooms, you have to reconstitute them, but the rehydrating liquid adds so much flavor to the sauce.
 Don’t pour it out!

 • Marsala wine – keep a bottle in your pantry, it lasts forever, you can use dry or sweet, but dry is my preference with beef.